-Site Substructure Super structure Shell/Skin Services Space Stuff Construction Stuff Summary Challenges Who and When Plan to prove and quantify Section A: Co nserve Resour ces Minimising the quantities of materials used Repurposing Georgian terraces building and retaining façade for Keat's House.
+Site Substructure Super structure Shell/Skin Services Space Stuff Construction Stuff Summary Challenges Who and When Plan to prove and quantify Section A: Co nserve Resour ces Minimising the quantities of materials used Section A: Co Repurposing Georgian terraces building and retaining façade for Keat's House.
 Retaining existing foundations for Georgian terraces.
 Main Building - Use of recycled aggregates for basement.
 Use of cement alternatives.
 Wherever possible (depending on the material type) the use of offcuts will be re-used i.e. straight reinforcement bars as shear legs.
 Structural elements optimization to reduce sizes and required material.
-The concrete generated through demolition is proposed to be crushed, graded, stockpiled and re-used on-site where possible and safe to do so.
-Materials would be used to refill some of the excavated Ces Build structural elements with an inherent redudancy such as PT slabs (to accomodate soft-spots - tenant flexibility).
+The concrete generated through demolition is proposed to be crushed, graded, stockpiled and re-used on-site Build structural elements with an inherent redudancy such as PT slabs (to accomodate soft-spots - tenant flexibility).
 Structural elements optimization to reduce sizes and required material.
 Standardisation of the elements will be a key driver of the design to facilitate the installation on site and minimise waste.
 Wherever possible (depending on the material type) the use of offcuts will be re-used i.e. straight reinforcement bars as shear legs.
-Wherever applicable, connections will be designed to ease the installation and disassembly; weld will be used only where Reduced use of aluminium for façade.
+Reduced use of aluminium for façade.
 GRC spandrels and surrounds powder coating instead of anodising.
 Considering use of recycled aluminium.
-Where possible, items are to be prefabricated or assembled off- site.
+Where possible, items are to be prefabricated or assembled off-site.
 Limit any finishes installed in the areas to be leased out.
 Tenant's responsibility.
 Use of demountable and reusable scaffolding.
 Contractor to operate packaging take back scheme.
-Avoid stockpiling. areas to accommodate the proposed needed.
-Connections will be also
+Avoid stockpiling.